-The Shoreditch Grind – Café – Bar
+1. The Shoreditch Grind – Café – Bar

-It was born out of the Melbourne’s coffee culture, and started off serving only coffee and pastries, but in 2015 a full kitchen was introduced, serving up some amazing breakfast and brunch options.
+It was born out of Melbourne’s coffee culture and started off serving only coffee and pastries, but in 2015 a full kitchen was introduced, serving up some amazing breakfast and brunch options.

-So, now a Sunday brunch can morph into drinks with the girls, with espresso martinis flowing, and you never having move from that one spot.
+So, now a Sunday brunch can morph into drinks with the girls, with espresso martinis flowing, and you never have to move from that one spot.